-Importation business is described as a business niche that involves movement of goods or commodities from one country to another.
+Importation business is a business niche that involves movement of goods or commodities from one country to another.
 Do you think of importing from somewhere to Nigeria?
 May be for resale, consumption or for manufacturing.
 Whatever the reason, there are same laws and principles that must be followed to get things right.

 IMPORTATION BUSINESS IN NIGERIA